Wasm plugin

 132

 #3.
-Compiling and Loading Plugins
+Compiling and Loading the Plugin

-Use the following command to compile the Wasm program
+Use the following command to compile the Wasm program:

 tinygo build -o wasm.wasm -gc=custom -tags=custommalloc -target=wasi -panic=trap -scheduler=none -no-debug ./main.go